 - Leadership skills and developing positive partnerships with elected officials, school personnel and other individuals who make policy decisions about services that you and/ or your family use.

 - Systems change—creating, working towards, and achieving a vision of shared values about people with disabilities.

 - Becoming confident in oneself, competent in the knowledge and information received, and comfortable in sharing the life experiences and expertise one brings to the program.

-- Commit to attend nine Saturday sessions, one Saturday per month from January through August, 2015.
+- Commit to attend eight Saturday sessions, one Saturday per month from January through August, 2015.

 - Complete homework assignments between sessions.